Joe Reed

 I show leaders what they can't see.

-I cut my teeth in ministry.
-Did community development work in South Africa.
-Ended up in Boston, building platforms and consulting across sectors I was never supposed to understand.
+I cut my teeth in pastoral work.
+Did community development in South Africa.
+Ended up in Boston, building platforms and consulting across sectors to help restore local communities.
 All organized around a single thesis: most good things collapse not for lack of vision, but for lack of the infrastructure underneath it.

 I'm wired as a visionary.
 I've had to become a builder, an operator, and an integrator.
 Most people are one or the other.
 That gap is where I work.